RebelPotato/doci.py/README.md

 * processes most languages, by virtue of being dumb
 * has a customizable template that works on mobile out of the box

+Doci is written literately and generates its own documentation, so it should be quite easy to understand, modify and extend.

 ![Screenshot of Doci output](./assets/screenshot.png)

 ## Rationale